contentful/create-contentful-app/template/README.md

 #### `npm start`

-Creates or update your app definition in contentful, and runs the app in the development mode.
+Creates or update your app definition in contentful, and runs the app in development mode.
 Open your app  to view it in the browser.

 The page will reload if you make edits.